-This report outlines the risk assessment results and findings for the Federal Emergency Management Agency's (FEMA) Risk Mapping, Assessment, and Planning (Risk MAP) study.
+This report outlines the risk assessment results and findings for FEMA's Risk MAP study.
 All results, databases, and maps used to generate this report are provided in the Risk Assessment Database included with this report.
 The Risk Report has two goals: inform communities of their risks related to certain natural hazards, and enable communities to act to reduce their risk.
 State and local officials can use the summary information provided in this report, in conjunction with the data in the risk database, to do the following:

-- Update local hazard mitigation plans, shoreline master plans, and community comprehensive plans - Planners can use risk information when developing or updating hazard mitigation plans, comprehensive plans, future land use maps, and zoning regulations.
+- Update local hazard mitigation plans (HMPs), shoreline master plans, and community comprehensive plans - Planners can use risk information when developing or updating HMPs, comprehensive plans, future land use maps, and zoning regulations.
 For example, zoning codes can be changed to provide for more appropriate land uses in high-hazard areas. - Update emergency operations and response plans Emergency managers can identify low-risk areas for potential evacuation and sheltering.
 Risk assessment information may show vulnerable areas, facilities, and infrastructure for which planning for continuity of operations plans, continuity of government plans, and emergency operations plans would be essential. - Communicate risk Local officials can use the information in this report to communicate with property owners, business owners, and other citizens about risks and areas of mitigation interest (AOMIs). - Inform the modification of development standards Planners and public works officials can use information in this report to support the adjustment of development standards for certain locations. - Identify mitigation projects Planners and emergency managers can use this risk assessment to determine specific mitigation projects.
 For example, a floodplain manager may identify critical facilities that need to be elevated or removed from the floodplain.